katherine-wilson/unofficial-wiki-quote-bot-discord/README.md

   </li>

   <li><b>Search</b><br>
          The <code>!wq search [query]</code> command is used to invoke this bot's main functionality: searching WikiQuote for a random quote related to the given query.
 The query should either be a person (full name) or a topic (ex. "motivation").
 If a page exists for the given query on the WikiQuote site, a random quote will be chosen from it and sent to the channel that the command was originally sent in.
 Should the page not exist or be of an unsupported format, a message will be sent to the user informing them that there was an error.
-Although WikiQuote has quotes for many different types of media such as films, this bot currently only supports pages designed for people and topics.
+Although WikiQuote has quotes for many different types of media (films, people, musicals, etc.), this bot currently only supports pages designed for people and topics.

   <p align="center">
     <img src=https://user-images.githubusercontent.com/106413749/173971806-7952ccee-fc98-4c4d-871e-c66dfebdd1e4.png width=838 height=155>